ishita2104/DBMS-LAB-5TH-SEM-VTU-/README.md

 # DBMS-LAB-5TH-SEM-VTU-
-Install XAMPP in your PC and start the MySql server open the Command Prompt and run as administrator and go to the Mysql bin path by entering the following commands:
+Install XAMPP in your PC and start the MySql server.
+Open the Command Prompt and run as administrator and go to the Mysql bin path by entering the following commands:

 C:\WINDOWS\system32>cd ..
 C:\Windows>cd ..